ucsb-cs148-f21/project-t10-animelist/docs/DEPLOY.md

 To get MyAnimeList Oauth funtionality, you need to create a MyAnimeList app [using these instructions.](https://myanimelist.net/blog.php?eid=835707) (Follow Step 0. only to simply register your app on MyAnimeList)

-After, you should received a clientId and clientSecret which you can update in your Heroku config vars.
+After, you should received a clientId and clientSecret in your app settings which you can update in your Heroku config vars.
 ## Pitfalls
 - Do not have trailing slash in URLs when settins `CORS` and `NEXT_PUBLIC_BASE_API_URL`